monoamine11231/MeowPDF/README.md

 - Margin amount on the bottom of PDF pages
 - Preloaded pages before and after the first displayed page
 - Keybindings
+- URI annotation bar

+The configuration TOML file is found in `~/.config/meowpdf`.

 #### Keybindings
 The default keybindings are listed bellow: